interacsean/react-location-directory/README.md

 * Add SCSS autoprefixer [https://github.com/postcss/autoprefixer]
 * Write component tests
 * Search for `Tidyup` for pieces of code I think I could write more efficiently.
-* Debug DebounceInput component (see known issues below)

-## Known issues

-The DebounceInput component currently has a bug in some situations when using the keyboard.
-To replicate, begin typing the name of a city, then select the text using shift+home keys and begin typing.
-After the debounce period, the text field will empty itself, removing the characters you have begun to type.
-This component is a community developed package and I plan on debugging the issue to submit a patch/PR.